tslenter/RSX-RSC/README.md

 ```

 ## 4. RS version 2.0 open for BETA
 This version is based on Laravel and programmed by Ronald Gerits.
-This prodcut is not completed and may have some bugs.
+This product is not completed and may have some bugs.
 Feel free to try it.
 To install run the following with the "rsinstaller" the folowing options:
 ```
 First option:
 1) Core installation